-When you sit down to read, grab a pen and paper and take notes.
-Instead of highlighting the entire book (waste of highlighters) write down the things that are of greatest importance to you and add your own thoughts and ideas.
+When you sit down to read, keep a pen and paper next to you.
+Instead of highlighting the entire damn book (waste of highlighters), write down the things that are of greatest importance to you and add your own thoughts and ideas.

 If you want to maximize your reading efficiency look into “speed reading”.
 Know that speed comes at the cost of comprehension.
 So don’t just be a fast reader, be an efficient reader.